XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning

 \paragraph{Validating ML Models} Participants used \name{XAutoML} extensively to validate and compare \ac{ML} models.
 Depending on their background in \ac{ML}, different explanations were utilised.
 Unsurprisingly, users without knowledge in \ac{ML} mainly focused on the performance metrics and global surrogates to gain insights into the behaviour of models.
-By inspecting multiple performance metrics on the train and test data in combination with the confusion matrix, users stated they received enough information to correctly assess the performance of a model (\(3.04 \pm 1.04\) versus \(4.42 \pm 0.50\), \(p = 7.21\mathrm{e}{-8}\), \(d = 1.70\)).
+By inspecting multiple performance metrics on the train and test data in combination with the confusion matrix, users stated they received enough information to correctly assess the performance of a model (Q11, \(3.23 \pm 1.06\) versus \(4.49 \pm 0.56\), \(p < 0.0001\), \(d = 1.47\)).
 After picking a promising model, those users usually investigated the global surrogate to check if the model ``does something sensible'' (P23).
 Local surrogates and feature importance were consulted less often.

 Experienced \ac{ML} users did not focus on the global and local surrogates and feature importance.
-This can at least partially be attributed to the analysed data set as the meaning of features was unknown to the participants.
+This can at least partially be attributed to the analysed dataset being selected at random.
 Consequently, those explanations had only minimal potential to provide new insights.
 Instead, participants focused more on gaining insights by inspecting the used algorithms in the different pipelines. \ac{ML} practitioners liked the visualization of pipeline structures.
-The ability to observe changes in the data and the possibility to extract each intermediate data set were considered very useful both for ``visualizing the data'' (P3) as well as ``pipeline debugging'' (P5).
-Some participants were able to detect ineffective or superfluous steps in the constructed pipelines using the intermediate data sets.
-Consequently, all participants were able to understand the behaviour of the constructed \ac{ML} models significantly better using \name{XAutoML} (\(2.92 \pm 1.32\) versus \(4.46 \pm 0.65\), \(p = 1.21\mathrm{e}{-6}\), \(d = 1.48\)).
+The ability to observe changes in the data and the possibility to extract each intermediate dataset were considered very useful both for ``visualizing the data'' (P3) as well as ``pipeline debugging'' (P5).
+Some participants were able to detect ineffective or superfluous steps in the constructed pipelines using the intermediate datasets.
+Consequently, all participants were able to understand the behaviour of the constructed \ac{ML} models significantly better using \name{XAutoML} (Q12, \(3.03 \pm 1.22\) versus \(4.34 \pm 0.73\), \(p < 0.0001\), \(d = 1.31\)) confirming research question Q2.